ggold7046/tutorials/CONTRIBUTING.md

     ```

 1. Submit the PR and tag individuals on the PyTorch project who can review
-   your PR.
+   it.
-1. Address all feedback comments from your reviewers.
+1. Address all feedback and comments from your reviewers.
 1. Make sure all CI checks are passing.

 Once you submit your PR, you can see a generated Netlify preview of your